 We allow repacking of retail packs of tobacco products provided no disturbance of the tobacco product itself is involved.
 This means individual packets, tins or pouches of cigarettes or tobacco may be repacked into sleeves or cases but the packets, pouches or tins may not themselves be opened.
 It follows that cigarettes or hand-rolling tobacco may not be repacked into packets, pouches or tins bearing the fiscal mark.
 You will find more information about fiscal marks in Notice 476 Tobacco Products Duty.

 If you wish to carry out an operation that is not listed above or if you are in any doubt that your action is an allowable operation, you must contact the Excise and Customs Helpline on Telephone: 0300 200 3700, giving full details of the proposed operation.
 The performing of this operation may require an amendment to your approval.

-As an authorised excise warehousekeeper, you should treat imported excise goods the same way as EU produced excise goods.
+As an authorised excise warehousekeeper, you should treat imported excise goods the same way as UK or EU produced excise goods.
 Importers must make sure that they correctly declare the volume and strength of the goods.

 7.3 Record keeping

 When carrying out any operation in an excise warehouse on duty-suspended goods, you must keep accurate records to allow us to carry out audit checks when we wish.
 Operators of Motor and Heating Fuel Warehouses should also refer to Notice 179 Motor and heating fuels: General information and accounting for Excise Duty and VAT.
 You must take and record your accounts immediately before and after each operation, keep an accurate record of any cleaning agent used and advise HMRC about any gains and losses from any operation in warehouse.